weaverbel/21CAsss/21cass.md

 <tr>

   <td valign="top">2:20 pm</td>
-  <td valign="top">How to license your work using Creative Commons<br \>
+  <td valign="top">How to license your work using Creative Commons

-If you have something you would like to license using CC bring it along!
+If you have something you would like to license using CC, bring it along!
 This is the <a href="https://docs.google.com/document/d/1tPsc8RDKBJP7R5Z81PYy7vO4sPoYFlJGFK9DDkbjpM0/edit?usp=sharing">workshop material</a> which you are welcome to take and re-use!
 </td>